eugeneh1217/portfolio/README.md

 ### Hashmap
 Implementation of hashmap in C.
-This Hashmap implementation is dynamically allocated and supports insertion, deletion, access by key, and load balancing.

-How to grow hashmap -> deletion and reinsertion requires a way to differentiate valid pairs and unused pairs.
-- Keeping track of keys on insertion and deletion requires set to remain amortized O(1).
-- Adding a valid flag to pairs violates pair_t name -> pair_t should be renamed.
-- Copying bucket array does not rehash elements of hashmap.

-Solution: Keep valid bit in key (extra bit before key memory starts).

 ### Tooling
 Custom monorepo tooling written in bash and tested with Python's builtin `unittest` module.